An empty villa pool and pergola in winter, sea in the background under flat light

 Maintenance work happens now or doesn't happen

 Anything structural — pool resurfacing, terrace re-grouting, replacing a hot tub, painting external walls, fixing the access road — is a winter job.
 Tradespeople are available, the weather is forgiving, the property is empty.
 From May onwards, none of those conditions hold.
+(Building the trades network in the first place is one of the harder parts of setting up a villa rental agency in Ibiza.)

 The work you don't schedule in January is work you'll either skip for another year or attempt in shoulder season, with guests on-site, paying premium rates to tradespeople who'd rather be doing something else.